Permissive Use: What Happens When Someone Else Drives Your Car

 Can I be held liable if someone drives my car without permission and causes an accident?

-Generally, no. Non-permissive use — where the driver had no consent — typically removes your liability from the situation, and your insurer will deny the claim.
-However, if an insurer or court determines that implied permission existed based on your past behavior, liability could shift back to you.
-Always be clear and consistent about who is and isn't allowed to drive your vehicle.
+Generally, no. Non-permissive use — where the driver had no consent — typically removes your liability from the situation, and your insurer will deny the claim against you.
+However, if an insurer or court determines that implied permission existed based on your past behavior (such as regularly allowing that person to borrow your vehicle), liability could shift back to you.
+Courts often interpret implied permission broadly under omnibus clauses, so always be clear and consistent about who is and isn't allowed to drive your vehicle.

 How do I know if my policy covers permissive drivers?

 Review your policy's declarations page and the "covered drivers" section, or call your insurance agent directly.
 Ask specifically whether your policy applies full limits or step-down limits for permissive users, and whether collision and comprehensive coverage extends to unlisted drivers.
+You should also ask whether your policy contains a permissive use exclusion — a clause some insurers use to restrict coverage to named drivers only.
 This simple conversation can reveal significant coverage gaps before they become expensive problems.

 Compare Car Insurance Rates in Ohio